Brain Tumor – Types, Symptoms, and Causes

 The underlying cause of brain cancer is not well known.

-The two major factors implicated in the development of brain tumors is genetics and exposure to radiation.
+The two major factors implicated in the development of brain tumors are genetics and exposure to radiation.
 Gene mutations, sequence deletions, and loss of tumor suppressor genes are thought to contribute to the cause of brain tumors.
 A family history of tumors also increases the risk of developing the conditions.
 Certain genetic disorders such as neurofibromatosis, tuberous sclerosis, and Turner’s syndrome are associated with a higher risk of developing brain tumors.

 Other risk factors for brain cancer are: